ampl/mp/doc/nl.rst

 .. cpp:namespace:: mp

-Support for the nl Format
+Support for the NL Format
 =========================

-**nl** is a format for representing optimization problems in discrete or continuous variables.
+**NL** is a format for representing optimization problems in discrete or continuous variables.
 It is described in the technical report `Writing .nl Files
 <https://cfwebprod.sandia.gov/cfdocs/CompResearch/docs/nlwrite20051130.pdf>`_.